 ANSIR builds on the Major National Research Facility founded in 1997 by RSES and Geoscience Australia that has provided reflection seismic profiling and portable recording instrumentation for use in major field experiments.
 In 2009 The University of Adelaide joined the two founders to include electromagetic equipment.
 The current configuration started at the start of 2015.

-The broad-band seismic equipment includes 50 sets of portable broad-band seismometers and high-fidelity, solar-powered recorders and 100 LPR-200 solid-state recorders with internal batteries that are suitable for deployments up to 3-4 months without servicing.
-Also, Lennartz LE-3Dlite 3-component 1Hz seismometers (1 Hz); 50 Trillium Compact broadband sensors (3-component, up to 120s; and 50 new TerraSAWR recorders with internal batteries and compact solar panels.
+The broad-band seismic equipment includes 60 sets of portable broad-band seismometers and high-fidelity, solar-powered recorders and 100 LPR-200 solid-state recorders with internal batteries that are suitable for deployments up to 3-4 months without servicing.
+Also, Lennartz LE-3Dlite 3-component 1Hz seismometers (1 Hz); 50 Trillium Compact broadband sensors (3-component, up to 120s); 50 new TerraSAWR recorders with internal batteries and compact solar panels.

-The equipment pool includes 17 sets of Guralp broadband ocean bottom seismometers (OBS).
+The equipment pool includes 10 sets of Guralp and 2 Nanometrics Abolones 6000 broadband ocean bottom seismometers (OBS).
 Users must be able to support trained technical personnel, and have scientific personnel with prior OBS experience on hand.
 Ship-time and insurance of the equipment while in transit and on seafloor is the responsibility of the proponents of experiments.